Ignace Van Der Brempt

-Ignace Van Der Brempt (born 1 April 2002) is a Belgian professional footballer who plays as a defender for club Como.
+Ignace van der Brempt (born 1 April 2002) is a Belgian professional footballer who plays as a right-back for club Sassuolo, on loan from Como.

 Club career

 Club Brugge

-Van Der Brempt made his Belgian First Division A debut for Club Brugge on 14 September 2019 in a game against Cercle Brugge.
+Van der Brempt made his Belgian First Division A debut for Club Brugge on 14 September 2019 in a game against Cercle Brugge.

 Red Bull Salzburg

 In February 2022 he moved to Red Bull Salzburg in the Austrian Bundesliga.
 He signed a contract until June 2026.

 Loan to Hamburger SV

-On 18 July 2023, Van Der Brempt moved on a season-long loan to Hamburger SV in the 2.
+On 18 July 2023, Van der Brempt moved on a season-long loan to Hamburger SV in the 2.
 Bundesliga.

 Como

-On 30 August 2024, Van Der Brempt joined newly promoted Serie A club Como in Italy, on a season-long loan with an obligation to buy.
+On 30 August 2024, Van der Brempt joined newly promoted Serie A club Como in Italy, on a season-long loan with an obligation to buy.
+Como made his move permanent on 28 April 2025.